Building42/Telegraph/README.md

 }
 ```

-You can enable the message handler by setting it in het HTTP configuration:
+You can enable the message handler by setting it in the HTTP configuration:

 ```swift
 server.httpConfig.requestHandlers = [AwesomeHandler, HTTPWebSocketHandler, HTTPRouteHandler]